 - If it is desired to place parenthesis in the correct locations of

-check digit may also be calculated.
+check digit may also be calculated within the barcode.
 For example, a GS1-128 symbol with

 17 digits of numbers in the GS1DataField

 field could be created with the following formula:

 Additionally, the HR field may also be created: